 - Position runs can happen at any moment, you'll want at least 1 quarterback on your team before everyone starts going bananas.

 - Never wait on quarterback and don't be surprised to see the top 12 off the board by the end of the 4th round.

 - If quarterback becomes the focal point of early rounds know that this will open the door for some juicy picks in 3rd, 4th and 5th rounds.

 At the end of the day I recommend you simply try to have one quarterback out of each tier.
-So a Andrew Luck (tier 1), Brees (tier 2) and Winston (tier 3) would look real good to me in a 2 quarterback league.
+So based on your league settings (therefore your cheat sheets) a top 5 guy and so on and so forth down the tiers.